ruarq/nix/README.md

 # Nix

 This is my multi-host nix configuration.
-Currently being refactored.
+Currently being refactored and riced to a Minecraft-like theme.

 ## Multiple flakes